quantum-mob/Q3/INSTALL.md

 ## Keeping Q3 Updated

-Once Q3 is installed, it provides some utility functions with which you can check and install updates.
+Once Q3 is installed, it provides some utility functions with which you can check and install updates remotely.

 - You can check an update of Q3 by the following command.
   ```Mathematica